SenseLogic/TED/README.md

 ## Description

-Batched allows to apply lists of text editing operations on several files at once.
+Batched allows to conditionally apply text editing operations on several files at once.

 ## Sample